 | Charging time for 40kWh | 22-40 hours | 2-13 hours | 15 minutes to 1 hour |

-Understanding the power output and charging capabilities of these different types of EV chargers is crucial during design.
+Understanding the power output and charging capabilities of these different types of electric vehicle chargers is crucial during design and deployment of EV charging stations.

-Level 1 chargers are the most basic and widely available type of EV chargers.
+Level 1 electric vehicle chargers are the most basic and widely available type.
 They utilize the standard household electrical outlets found in most homes and workplaces, making them a convenient option for occasional or overnight charging.
 Operating on standard household electrical outlets (120V, 15-20A), they provide the slowest charging rate, typically adding 3-5 miles of range per hour of charging.

 Level 1 EV Charger

-Despite their slower charging rate, Level 1 chargers offer a simple and accessible solution for EV owners who have limited driving needs or access to dedicated charging infrastructure.
+Despite their slower charging rate, Level 1 electric vehicle chargers offer a simple and accessible solution for EV owners who have limited driving needs or access to dedicated EV charging stations infrastructure.
+Key features include compatibility with all electric vehicles, ease of installation, low cost of ownership, and suitability for overnight charging.

-Level 2 chargers represent a significant step up in terms of charging speed and power output compared to their Level 1 counterparts.
+Level 2 electric vehicle chargers represent a significant step up in terms of charging speed and power output.
 These chargers require a dedicated 240V, 40-50A electrical circuit, similar to the ones used for household appliances such as electric dryers or ovens.

 Level 2 EV Charger